ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### Coverage [4.iii]

-There is no public information regardless this software has coverage report tracking/testing.
+There is no public information available regarding the software's code coverage analysis or results.

 ### Performance [4.iv]